Melanoma is a malignant tumor that originates in melanocytes,

 like Texas, Florida, Hawaii, and Australia — get more

 skin cancer.
+People who have used tanning beds, even occasionally, are at increased risk of melanoma.
 Avoid using a tanning booth or tanning bed, since

 it increases your exposure to UV rays, increasing your risk